kks32/phd-thesis-template/README.md

 *   Support Libertine fonts + Math

-*   Support custom margins

-*   Support custom headers
+*   Support eco mode: squeeze more text in a page

 *   Headheight should be fixed according to the fontsize used!